Immunologic adjuvant: Organic adjuvants

+Emulsions

+The so-called "oil" adjuvants are really oils intended to be made into an emulsion with water, either oil-in-water (O/W) or water-in-oil (W/O).
+They would not work when moved out of the droplet form.

-Freund's complete adjuvant is a solution of inactivated Mycobacterium tuberculosis in mineral oil developed in 1930.
-It is not safe enough for human use.
-A version without the bacteria, that is only oil in water, is known as Freund's incomplete adjuvant.
-It helps vaccines release antigens for a longer time.
-Despite the side effects, its potential benefit has led to a few clinical trials.
+Freund's complete adjuvant is a solution of inactivated Mycobacterium tuberculosis in mineral oil and/or lanolin developed in 1930.
+It is used as water-in-oil, It is not safe enough for human use.
+A safer version without the bacteria is known as Freund's incomplete adjuvant, but its effect is weaker.
+In either case, the W/O structure probably helps vaccines release antigens for a longer time.
+Despite the side effects, its potential benefit has led to a few clinical trials, including a few attempts at adding other microbial-derived parts to balance safety and strength.
+(A common side effect for both versions is long-term retention of the oil in tissue.)

-Squalene is a naturally occurring organic compound used in human and animal vaccines.
-Squalene is an oil, made up of carbon and hydrogen atoms, produced by plants and is present in many foods.
-Squalene is also produced by the human liver as a precursor to cholesterol and is present in human sebum.
+All "oil" adjuvants approved for humans are oil-in-water.
+They adsorb antigens to their surface and induce immune cell recruitment.
+All of these human-approved O/W adjuvants use squalene, an oil produced by human liver and skin.
 MF59 is an oil-in-water emulsion of squalene adjuvant used in some human vaccines.
 As of 2021, over 22 million doses of one vaccine with squalene, FLUAD, have been administered with no severe adverse effects reported.
-AS03 is another squalene-containing adjuvant.
 In addition, squalene-based O/W emulsions have also been shown to stably incorporate small molecule TLR7/8 adjuvants (e.g. PVP-037) and lead to enhanced adjuvanticity via synergism.

+An interesting choice of oil in O/W emusions is vitamin E. The α-tocopheryl acetate form can replace the mineral oil in Fruend's adjuvants and is generally very efficacious in animals.
+The related α-tocopherol is used in AS03 in addition to squalene.
+Just as its makers had hoped, the AS03-based flu vaccine strong immunity despite using very little antigen; but the same vaccine also caused narcolepsy in a very small amount of people, all sharing one specific gene variant.

+O/W emulsions need to be stabilized so they do not revert into one large blob of oil.
+The more common way is by using a surfactant such as Tween-80.
+Another way is to use an aluminum microgel.

+Liposomes

+Much like the droplets in an emulsion, liposomes are created when watery and oily things mix.
+However, they are made from phospholipids, which unlike other oil have a water-loving "head" part.
+This allows it to form lipid bilayers similar to cell membranes.
+When it encloses a aqueous volume, the result is a liposome.

 The plant extract QS-21 is a liposome loaded with saponins extracted from the tree Quillaja saponaria.